 Another common expression for isotropic hardening is the power-law hardening model.
 Due to its prevalence, a dedicated ELASTIC-PLASTIC POWER LAW HARDENING model may be found in in which $< \cdot >$ are Macaulay brackets, ε_L is the Lüders strain, A is a fitting constant, and n is an exponent typically taken such that $0 < n \leq 1$.
-The Lüders strain is a positive, constant strain value (default to zero) giving an initial plastic deformation domain in which the response is perfectly plastic (see Fig. 4-20).
+The Lüders strain is a positive, constant strain value (defaulted to zero) giving an initially perfectly plastic response in the plastic deformation domain (see Fig. 4-20).
 The derivative is then simply,